enginestein/CleanPhi/README.md

-# Phi
+# CleanPhi

-Phi is a powerful Python framework designed to enhance text processing by effectively removing unwanted elements such as extraneous characters and unicodes.
-Leveraging the capabilities of natural language processing, Phi provides a comprehensive set of functionalities, making it an invaluable tool for text cleaning and related tasks.
+CleanPhi is a powerful Python framework designed to enhance text processing by effectively removing unwanted elements such as extraneous characters and unicodes.
+Leveraging the capabilities of natural language processing, CleanPhi provides a comprehensive set of functionalities, making it an invaluable tool for text cleaning and related tasks.

 ```python
 from cleantext import clean